MoritzGiessmann/naiveScript/README.md

 3. Don't use this!
 4. Use this on your own risk!

+## FAQ
+Q: Isn't this sarcasm?
+A: Yes'nt!

 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004